Field of Study: Science

 Language Study: Required

-You can take either a Beginning Chinese or Beginning Bahasa Indonesian language course, which teaches the basic skills of communicating on common topics.
+You will take either a Beginning Chinese or Beginning Bahasa Indonesian language course, which teaches the basic skills of communicating on common topics.
 The rest of instruction is in English.

 Courses and credit

 - Take two courses for a total of 12 quarter/8 semester UC units.